CreativeMayhemLtd/memescreamer/PRIVACY.md

 - **Under CCPA/CPRA:** We do not “sell” or “share” personal information as defined by California law
 - **Under LGPD:** Processing is based on legitimate interest (Art.
 7, IX)

+## 4.1 Text and Data Mining (TDM) Compliance – Directive (EU) 2019/790

+Memescreamer performs automated text and data mining (TDM) of publicly available works in accordance with Directive (EU) 2019/790, Articles 3 and 4.

+- **Lawful Access:** Only content that is publicly accessible without authentication, login, or payment is processed.
+- **Opt-Out Respect:** We respect rightsholder reservations against TDM expressed through machine-readable means (e.g., robots.txt, metadata).
+- **Temporary Copies:** Copies made during TDM are used solely for mining purposes and are automatically deleted within 96 hours.
+- **Transformative Output:** The system does not reproduce or redistribute original works.
+Instead, it generates new satirical and transformative commentary, which is separately protected under Article 17(7) (parody, caricature, pastiche).
+- **FailSafe Opt-Out:** If you do not wish your publicly available content to be processed despite these safeguards, please contact us.
+We will honor requests and maintain content farming deny-lists respectfully.

 ---

 ## 5. Data Retention